andrewning/sortphotos/README.md

 #File watcher
 As an alternate way, a ``com.sortphotos.file_watcher.plist`` is provided to invoke the file_watcher.py script.
 This script invoke sortphotos in ``-w`` watch mode.
-In this mode the script waits on its stdin input to process the directory.
+Fswatch from https://github.com/emcrisostomo/fswatch must be installed prior to use file_watcher.py In this mode the script waits on its stdin input to process the directory.
 Combined with file_watcher, this is an efficient way to automatically get your file processed 5 seconds after any IO are done on the watched directory.
 You can tune the watched dir,sorted dir ans sortphotos options setting the parameters ``WATCH_DIR``, ``SORTED_DIR`` and ``USER_OPTIONS`` into file_watcher.py that is a warapper script that setup everything for you.